About me

 Beyond research...

 I really enjoy working with students and making science accessible.
 I created an afterschool program, with colleagues in the department, that teaches high school students python through the subject of oceanography.
 It is called PyClub , and we piloted our first program virtually in Spring 2021.
-I also currently serve as a mentor to a high school and middle school student in the Dream + Inspire: Mentoring Future Leaders program through the HGS-NSBP .
+I have served as a mentor to a high school and middle school student in the Dream + Inspire: Mentoring Future Leaders program through the HGS-NSBP .
 The mission is directed at increasing educational resources in physics and mathematics available to middle and high school students in Harlem, Upper Manhattan and the South Bronx.